Ahuanmarca/yelp-camp-2024/README.md

   - Some errors should only show a flash message
 - Fix bugs!

+# Resilience

+Wrong, incorrectly formatted and/or incomplete data on the database whould not cause the app to crash, nor the features to work incorrectly.
+For instance, if the location is missing (or incorrectly formatted?), the cluster map won't show at all!
+Goal: Cluster map shows even if there's incorrect/missing location data.

+If I want to change the way URLs (routes) are coded, the program should't break.
+How can I create a single source of truth for all the routes?

 # Bugs

 - Thumbnails on edit page only work for Cloudinary hosted images.
 I have a lot of Unsplash images that I don't want to get rid of.